EMPLOYEE ACCOMMODATIONS

 Accommodations Workshop Course Materials

-Tailored course materials and handouts include more than 170 presentation slides.
+Tailored course materials include more than 170 presentation slides.
 Don’t worry if you need to refer back to specific examples and scenarios—you’ll have that available for whenever you need it.
+Save these valuable materials to return to when you need help managing the dizzying array of accommodations.

 Answers to 18 Common ADA Accommodation Requests

-Everyone who signs up will receive our new white paper Answers to 18 Common ADA Accommodation Requests.
 Accommodations are an important part of any employer’s job, and not meeting legal requirements for a request may result in serious consequences.
+It’s crucial to have a firm understanding of what’s expected from HR and leadership when any accommodation request is filed.

 Fire an Employee the Legal Way